Goulartjs/Goulartjs/README.md

 - 👋 Hi, I’m @Goulartjs
-- 👀 I’m interested in Java
+- 👀 I’m interested in compartilhar e aprender novos projetos
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript, Phyton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on no crescimento e conheceimento da àrea
 - 📫 How to reach me: https://www.linkedin.com/in/tamara-goulart-a5970723a/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: extremamente focada nos objetivos.

 <!---
 Goulartjs/Goulartjs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.